-A combined group shall include all taxable entities without regard to the \$1 million no tax due threshold on total revenue.
-For example, even if an entity in a combined group on its own has less than or equal to \$1 million in total revenue, that entity must still be included in the report for the combined group.
+A combined group shall include all taxable entities without regard to the \$1,030,000 no tax due threshold on total revenue.
+For example, even if an entity in a combined group on its own has less than or equal to \$1,030,000 in total revenue, that entity must still be included in the report for the combined group.

-Unless a combined group qualifies and chooses to file using the E-Z computation, the combined group's margin is computed in one of the following ways:
+Unless a combined group qualifies and chooses to file using the EZ computation, the combined group's margin is computed in one of the following ways:

-- Total Revenue times 70%

-- Total Revenue minus Cost of Goods Sold (COGS)

-- Total Revenue minus Compensation
+- Total Revenue times 70% - Total Revenue minus Cost of Goods Sold (COGS) - Total Revenue minus Compensation - If eligible.
+See instructions for Item 11.
+Cost of goods sold (COGS) on page 15 for more information.

-A combined group must make an annual election to deduct COGS or compensation by the due date of the franchise tax report, the extended due date or the date the report is filed, whichever is latest.
+A combined group must make an election to deduct COGS or compensation by the due date of the franchise tax report, the extended due date or the date the report is filed, whichever is latest.
 The election to use COGS or compensation is made by filing the franchise tax report using one method or the other.
 This is an annual election and is effective for the entire period upon which the tax is based.
 The election is effective for all members of the combined group.